-2. Such table of fees and prices shall be exposed to public view in some conspicuous part of the Court House of each Resident Magistrate's district.

-3. Such fees and prices may be recovered from time to Mode of recovery of fees time summarily in the same manner as any fines and and prices. penalties may be recoverable under this Act.
+- (2) Such table of fees and prices shall be exposed to public view in some conspicuous part of the Court House of each Resident Magistrate's district. - (3) Such fees and prices may be recovered from Mode of retime to time summarily in the same manner as covery of fees and prices. any fines and penalties may be recoverable under this Act.

-4. In case it shall appear to the Justice of the Peace to Cases in which a Justice whom complaint of any trespass by cattle shall be made may order a speedy sale of that that that delay in advertising the sale of cattle impounded by a police constable under the provisions of this Act will involve greater expense than the value of the cattle impounded, or that by reason of the condition or health of such cattle a speedy sale is requisite, such Justice of the Peace may, on proof thereof, order the sale of such cattle at such time and in such manner and under such conditions as he shall think fit.
+(4) In case it shall appear to the Justice of the cases in Peace to whom complaint of any trespass by which Justice may order cattle shall be made that delay in advertising of cattle the sale of cattle impounded by any person under the provisions of this Act will involve Amonded by greater expense than the value of the cattle No. 25 of impounded, or that by reason of the condition or health of such cattle a speedy sale is requisite, such Justice of the Peace may, on proof thereof, order the sale of such cattle at such time and in such manner and under such conditions as he shall think fit: